cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

 some helper methods that simplify the creation of signatures and avoid the need for you having to access the global container directly (at least most of the times).

+With Cuckoo 1.2 the amount of information extracted from a sample grew another step and the resulting data format got more complex.
+To avoid having to port your signatures with every extension and to reduce errors we strongly suggest to use the helpers to access data.

 Following is a list of available methods.

 .. function:: Signature.check_file(pattern[, regex=False])